Capgemini/Apollo/README.md

     - for people who want to know more about the individual components and the decisions behind selecting them
     - in [docs/components](docs/components)

+## Contributing

+If you're interested in helping out we've [tagged issues specifically for new contributors](https://github.com/Capgemini/Apollo/labels/new%20contributor) to help you get familiar with the codebase.

+If you need any help/mentoring be sure to drop by our Gitter channel!